Ear Infection (cont.)

 How is acute otitis media diagnosed?

-The American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP) have determined that three criteria are needed to diagnose acute otitis media (AOM); acute onset, middle ear effusion (MEE), and middle ear inflammation.
-Recurrent acute otitis media is defined as three acute otitis media episodes in 6 months, or 4 acute otitis media episodes in a year.
+The American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP) have determined the criteria which are needed to diagnose acute otitis media (AOM); acute onset, middle ear effusion (MEE), and middle ear inflammation.
+The new guidelines describe this as "moderate to severe bulging of the tympanic membrane (ear drum) or new onset of otorrhea (ear drainage) not due to external otitis (inflammation of the ear canal) or mild bulging of the ear drum, and recent ear pain (holding, tugging, rubbing ear in a nonverbal child) or intense reddening of the ear drum."
+The guideline also strongly recommends that clinicians should not diagnose AOM without the presence of MEE.
+Recurrent acute otitis media is defined as three acute otitis media episodes in 6 months or 4 acute otitis media episodes in a year.
 There is no definitive lab test for acute otitis media.

 Viewers share their comments